F.C. Oswestry Town: History

 The club was formed in 2013 as a successor to Oswestry Lions, who had folded, and took the Lions' place in Division One of the Mercian Regional League.
 After finishing third in their first season, they were promoted to the Premier Division.
-Their first season in the Premier Division saw the club finish fifth, as they also won the Commander Ethelstone Cup.
+Their first season in the Premier Division saw the club finish fifth, as they also won the Commander Ethelston Cup.
 The club went on to win the Premier Division in 2015–16, earning promotion to Division One of the North West Counties League.
-The season also saw them retain the Commander Ethelstone Cup as well as winning the League Cup and Shropshire Challenge Cup.
+The season also saw them retain the Commander Ethelston Cup as well as winning the League Cup and Shropshire Challenge Cup.
 The 2016–17 season saw the club enter the FA Vase for the first time.

 In 2019–20 Oswestry were second in Division One South when the season was abandoned in March due to the COVID-19 pandemic.
 On 4 July 2020 the club resigned from the North West Counties League and folded due to financial difficulties caused by the pandemic.